Finding a Sparse Connected Spanning Subgraph in a non-Uniform Failure Model: Problem-Specific Parameters

 \item For~$i\in[t]$ we denote by~$G_i$ the graph with vertex set~$V(G_i)\coloneqq \bigcup_{j \in [0,i]} V(P_j)$ and edge set~$E(G_i)\coloneqq \bigcup_{j \in [0,i]} E(P_j)$.
 If~$P_i$ is a cycle, then~$P_i$ has exactly one common vertex with~$V(G_{i-1})$, and if~$P_i$ is a path, then the intersection of~$V(P_i)$ and~$V(G_{i-1})$ consists of both endpoints of~$P_i$.

 \item $G_t = G$. \end{enumerate} \end{definition}

 Each~$P_i$ is denoted as an \emph{ear}.
 The \emph{size} of an ear is the number of edges of the ear.
 If the size of~$P_i$ is one, then we say that~$P_i$ is \emph{trivial}.
 Otherwise, we say that~$P_i$ is \emph{non-trivial}.
 Observe that we may assume that in any ear decomposition all non-trivial ears appear before any trivial ears.
 Recall that we assume that each bridge of~$G$ is a safe edge.
 In the following, we only consider graphs that are $2$-edge connected.
+We will later generalize the result to graphs that are not $2$-edge connected.
 Observe that each cycle of a $2$-edge connected graph can serve as ear~$P_0$ in some ear decomposition.

 The following lemma follows directly by \Cref{def-ear-decomp}.